ProtoconNet/protocon-general-doc/docs/api/intro.rst

 ===================================================

 | **Digest API** is a service that allows nodes to search blockchain data.
-| It can be used in applications such as wallet and blockchain explorer.
+| It can be used in various applications, such as wallet or blockchain explorer.

 * API is provided through *HTTP/2 network protocol*.
 * Response message follows `HAL <https://datatracker.ietf.org/doc/html/draft-kelly-json-hal-08>`_ and is delivered in *JSON* format.